Kenya: A Wild Adventure!

-Based in southern Kenya near the border of Tanzania, SFS offers fall and spring semester programs and a summer program.
+Based in southern Kenya near the border of Tanzania, SFS offers fall and spring semester programs, a winter program, and two summer programs – a wildlife fundamentals course that also visits Tanzania and a primates specialty course.
 The Center is led by wildlife conservationist and elephant researcher, Dr. Moses Okello.

 This is a pretty amazing place to study abroad; here are 10 reasons why:

 - See the Big Five (lions, elephants, rhinos, buffalo, and leopards) plus so many more incredible species including zebras, giraffes, hippos, hyenas, cheetahs, more ungulates than you can imagine, and hundreds of bird species.

 - Be more than a tourist!
 The typical African safari lasts 8 days.
 You will be spending 100 days for a semester program, 19 days during a winter program, or 30 days during a summer program living and learning in this breathtaking environment.